MSRFelix/automate/README.md

 # automate
 shell-scripts and others to optimize and automate processes

-# pdf_combiner: combines multiple pdfs into one
+# Makefile: automate compiling without relinking for C-files in current directory

-# overview_directory.sh: Shell-Skript to list txt-Files and other directorys in
+# overview-directory.sh: lists txt-Files and other directorys in working directory

-                            your working directory
+# pdf-combiner: combines multiple pdfs into one

-# search_for_file.sh: looking for file in current directory and all subdirectories
+# search-for-file.sh: looking for file in current directory and all subdirectories

+# speed-test.py: write the name of your python script to test its speed